CharlesVanEeckhout/actimagine/README.md

 ## Known Issues

-- Despite the incomplete audio decoding, I could create a basic audio encoding strategy.
-The audio produced by this strategy is of low quality, mono only and causes unacceptable lag spikes when decoded by Mega Man ZX's audio decoding algorithm.
-Now that audio decoding is well understood, I will be able to refine this strategy and create new ones.
+- The audio produced by the basic audio encoding strategy is of low quality, mono only and causes unacceptable lag spikes when decoded by Mega Man ZX's audio decoding algorithm.
+Now that audio decoding is well understood, it will be possible to refine this strategy and create new ones.

 - The current video encoding strategy produces an output that is large in filesize and laggy to play back on the DS.
 Video encoding strategies will be added that will be more efficient on those fronts.